 Then, I stick the baking sheet straight into the freezer.
 After several hours, the outsides of the dumplings will harden.
 At this point, you can remove the dumplings from the baking sheet and store them in a freezer bag, like you see below.

 It’s not unusual for me to forget about the frozen dumplings in the freezer.
 I’ll leave them on the pan overnight or find them after two days.
-What can I say, I’m forgetful.
 When that happens, I inevitably find one or two dumplings stuck to the pan as I remove them.
 It’s not a big deal.
 I usually give them an extra tug, and they come right off.

 You can also line the baking sheet with a sheet of parchment or wax paper before setting the dumplings on top.
 The dumplings definitely will not stick to the baking sheet when it’s lined.
 I don’t usually do this because I try not want to waste paper, if possible.

-Once bagged, you should eat the frozen dumplings in 2 or 3 months to prevent freezer burn.
+Once bagged, you should eat the frozen dumplings in 2 or 3 months.
+If you store them for any longer, they may get freezer burn.

 One important thing to note: DO NOT refrigerate uncooked dumplings.
 Dumpling fillings tend to be moist.
 When you refrigerate uncooked dumplings, the moisture continues to seep into the dumpling skins, causing them to turn soggy.
 The next day, the dumplings can get stuck to your container or each other and lose their shape.
 This problem is even worse when you use thin dumpling skins.
 I can’t tell you how many messages I receive from people telling me that their uncooked dumplings turned soggy in the refrigerator.
 That’s why the best thing to do is freeze dumplings.
 (Additional note: Mama Lin insists that there are dumplings with certain fillings are okay to refrigerate uncooked.
 To be on the safe side, I would freeze them.)